jaakkopasanen/ABX/README.md

 so all the effects under test need to be applied to the audio samples themselves.

 All audio samples **MUST** be exactly the same length, down to a sample, because the samples are playing in loop and if the samples are of different lengths, they will get out of sync.
-Alll audio samples also **MUST** have the same sample rate.
+All audio samples also **MUST** have the same sample rate.
 This is a limitation of the current technical implementation and *might* change in the future (or might not).

 The audio samples should be looping friendly, meaning that if the sample starts and end abruptly, the users will be